operator-framework/operator-sdk/doc/user-guide.md

 ## Advanced Topics
 ### Adding 3rd Party Resources To Your Operator
-By default the operator's manager will register all custom resource types defined in your project under `pkg/apis` with its scheme.
+By default the operator's Manager will register all custom resource types defined in your project under `pkg/apis` with its scheme.
 ```Go
 import (
   "github.com/example-inc/memcached-operator/pkg/apis"